-Circuit Judges Reyna, Taranto and Stoll heard oral arguments in this matter, with Judge Taranto being the most vocal of the three.
-The most telling portions of the oral argument are the questions posed by the judges, which we address below.
+Circuit Judges Reyna, Taranto, and Stoll heard oral arguments in this matter, with Judge Taranto being the most vocal of the three.
+The most telling portions of the oral argument are the questions posed by the judges, which are addressed below.

-Judge Taranto's questions concentrated on the differences between the technology at issue in this case and the technology at issue in previous cases such as Flook, as well as various comparisons to other technologies that use rules-based decision-making, such as autopilot software and facial recognition software.
-Judge Taranto was also concerned with how to determine when the production of a physical item (which the court considers lip-synched animation to be) can be an abstract idea as a whole, versus when the production of the physical item merely uses an abstract idea.
+Judge Taranto's questions concentrated on the differences between the technology at issue in this case and the technology at issue in previous cases such as Flook, as well as various comparisons to other technologies that use rules-based decisionmaking, such as autopilot software and facial recognition software.
+Judge Taranto also was concerned with how to determine when the production of a physical item (which the court considers lip-synched animation to be) can be an abstract idea as a whole, versus when the production of the physical item merely uses an abstract idea.
 The supposition is that it's hard to prove that something is merely an abstract idea when it results in a physical item being produced.
-Judge Taranto also questioned whether the genus of a species is always abstract, or whether the genus itself can also be patent-eligible.
+Judge Taranto also questioned whether the genus of a species always is abstract, or whether the genus itself also can be patent-eligible.